MichaelCurrin/jekyll-theme-quickstart/README.md

 ### Gemfile

-The [Gemfile](/Gemfile) file installs the theme and plugin for local use.
+The [Gemfile](/Gemfile) file installs the theme and plugin, for local use.
+GH Pages will ignore this file and does not need it to exist.

 ```ruby
 gem "jekyll-theme-quickstart", git: "https://github.com/MichaelCurrin/jekyll-theme-quickstart"